Checkmarx/kics/README.md

 #### Supported Platforms

-KICS scans and detects issues in [Terraform](https://terraform.io/) infrastructure as code projects.
+KICS scans and detects issues in [Terraform](https://terraform.io/) and [Kubernetes](https://kubernetes.io/) infrastructure as code projects.
 More solutions, such as AWS CloudFormation are on the [roadmap](docs/roadmap.md).